prahastagiri/diongreetsBOT/README.md

 This feature is available for **everyone** to use!

-> Chaos in the midst of chaos isn't funny, \n
+> Chaos in the midst of chaos isn't funny,
-> but chaos in the midst of order is.\n
+> but chaos in the midst of order is.
 **(Steve Martin)**